sigmdel/domoticz_button/README.md

 ## Alerts

-When the display is blanked, alerts can be flashed (3 seconds on / 3 seconds off).
-In this example there are two alerts associated with the garage door.
+When the display is blanked, alerts can be flashed (3 seconds on / 3 seconds off by default).
+In the example 'device.cpp' file there are two alerts associated with the garage door.
 The first shows when the garage door is open.
 The second shows when automatic garage door closing has been disabled.
 Of course if automatic garage door closing is activated, then the first alert will no longer be shown once the automation kicks in, assuming nothing impeded the progress of the door.

+In addition, if the buzzer is installed, it will be activated when the alert is displayed.
+The sound alarm can be enabled or disabled for each alert independently.
+Pressing the push-button quickly twice while the buzzer is active will disable the sound alarm for 60 minutes.
+This delay is a parameter that can be modified; see [Configuration](#config).

 <div id="setup" />